Trikke76/Zabbix-Book/docs/installation/installing-zabbix-ha.md

     If you are not running on x86 or like to try on another OS, then have a look at https://www.postgresql.org/download/ for the commands you need.

 ???+ Warning
-    In this exercise we will install a PostgreSQL db the quick way if you like to it in a more correct wqy have a look at out topic ```Installing Zabbix DB Server```.
+    In this exercise we will take some shortcuts for the installation of the PostgreSQLDB and the OS.
+Look at our previous topics to get a better understanding where to tweak.

 ```